Arthritis requires solutions on multiple fronts, depending on the causes and types of arthritis.

 Vibration therapy is also available, which decreases pain and stiffness, and improves mobility.
 It needs to be used carefully under guidance.

 Collars/braces or belts may be recommended to be worn for support and maintaining posture, especially for spondylitis.

-This is usually done for knee or hip joints in osteoarthritis patients when pain is nonresponsive to medicines and supplements, mobility becomes greatly restricted, and the joint destruction on imaging tests is severe.
-Joint replacement surgeries are called arthroplasties, where the joints are replaced surgically with a ‘prosthesis’ or implant, which could be made up of silicones, ceramics, metals, polyethylene, or their combinations.
-Newer techniques with bio-prosthesis and cartilage regeneration are being researched further and available selectively.
+This is usually done for knee or hip joints in osteoarthritis patients when pain is nonresponsive to medicines and supplements, mobility becomes restricted, and the joint destruction on imaging tests is significant.
+Joint replacement surgery is called arthroplasty, where the joint is replaced surgically with a ‘prosthesis’ or implant, which could be made up of silicones, ceramics, metals, polyethylene, or their combinations.
+Newer techniques with bio-prosthesis and cartilage regeneration are being researched further and are available selectively.

 For any query, additional information, or to discuss any case, write to firstname.lastname@example.org and be assured of a response soon.